Skipton: History

 Skipton Castle was built in 1090 as a wooden motte-and-bailey by Robert de Romille, a Norman baron.
 In the 12th century William le Gros strengthened it with a stone keep to repel attacks from the Kingdom of Scotland to the north, the castle elevated Skipton from a poor dependent village to a burgh administered by a reeve.
 The protection offered by Skipton Castle during the Middle Ages encouraged the urbanisation of the surrounding area, and during times of war and disorder the town attracted an influx of families.
 It is now one of the most complete and best preserved medieval castles in England and is open to the public.

 One of the oldest mills in North Yorkshire, High Corn Mill, is powered by the waters of Eller Beck.
 The mill dates to 1310 when it was owned by Robert de Clifford, 1st Baron de Clifford; at that point it was transferred to the powerful Clifford family by the then King Edward II.

 Skipton became a prosperous market town, trading sheep and woollen goods.
 A market stemming from its formative years still survives.
 In the 19th century, Skipton emerged as a small mill town connected to the major cities by the Leeds and Liverpool Canal and its branch Thanet Canal, (known locally as 'Springs branch canal').

+Excavated 19th-century aqua glass spirit flasks from Skipton's Hart and Cock & Bottle public houses.

 During the 20th century Skipton's economy shifted to tourism, aided by its historic architecture and proximity to the Yorkshire Dales.
 Skipton was the seat of Craven District Council from 1974 until April 2023.
 The Skipton Building Society was founded in the town.

 Skipton is twinned with the Bavarian town of Simbach and Erquinghem-Lys in France.